lizardoluis/ast_postgis/README.md

 <img src="https://github.com/lizardoluis/ast_postgis/blob/master/examples/transportation_system/squema.png" alt="Transportation system schema" width="50%">

-The implementation of this schema that uses the `ast_postgis` extension and considerers all the spatial constraints is as follows:
+The implementation of this schema that uses the `ast_postgis` extension and considers all the spatial constraints is as follows:

       create table bus_line (
          line_number integer primary key,